thejessewinton/convert-region/README.md

 `import convertRegion from 'convert-region'`

-To convert abbreviations to full names use `convertRegion.toFullName('CA')` which will turn `NY` to `New York`.
+To convert abbreviations to full names use `convertRegion.toFullName('NY')` which will turn `NY` to `New York`.

 To convert full names to abbreviations use `convertRegion.toAbbreviation('New York')` which will turn `New York` to `NY.`

 ### Currently Available Regions
-Below is a list of all the regions currently contained, with their accompanying abbreviations.
+This utility currently covers all of North America; more regions will be added in the future.

 #### United States
     Alabama - AL
     Alaska - AK
     American Samoa - AS